 Hats off to the suburb that really gets amongst the Christmas spirit (seriously, there are more than just a few streets that jump on the colourful light bandwagon here).
-Expect neighborhood vibes with food and drinks plus spontaneous visits from the big red man himself.
+Expect neighbourhood vibes with food and drinks plus spontaneous visits from the big red man himself.

 Chipping Norton Christmas Lights

 This one’s a biggie.
 Think of it like this, would you go to Paris and not see the Eiffel Tower?
 The same goes for Borgnis Street during Christmas—missing this massive light display should be a crime.
 This attraction is huge, with epic glowing strips and stand-alone houses wrapped in colourful light displays.
 Plus this one is so big that they have three ice-cream vans and a sausage sizzle because you’ll need sustenance.
-And since you’re around here, Cambage Court is also worth your time, just sayin’.
+And since you’re around here, Cambage Court is also worth your time.

-There’s a glorious and picturesque bunch of streets you should be trawling your way through In Baulkham Hills.
+There’s a glorious and picturesque bunch of streets you should be trawling your way through in Baulkham Hills.
 We’re talking about Geraldine Avenue, Brokenwood Place, Marcel Place, Baulkham Hills Road and Juniper Place has a cute selection of homes who are all about the Chrissy spirit too.